stevenjknaack/team-scheduler/README.md

 # installing virtual environment (recommended, not required), may need --user flag
   py -m pip install --user virtualenv

-# create new venv environment (do in backend folder)
+# create new venv environment (in any subfolder but root is recommended)
   python -m venv venv

 # starting venv in windows with powershell/visual studio terminal